Me: Right, this is it.

 Me: I told you Buddhists were bloody terrifying.

 Sue: They look more like bank managers than Buddhists.

 Sue: Is he going to form an alliance with Clegg?
-Can you see what I just did there?
+Can you see what I did there?
 It’s because the Doctor is a…

-Me: Yes, very good.
+Me: Yes, very good, Sue.

-While we ponder that, Yates meets Sarah Jane at a remote train station in his sports car.
+Yates meets Sarah Jane at a remote train station in his sports car.

 Sue: He’s starting his midlife crisis early.
 And his MG needs a service, too.
 Listen to it squeaking!
 That would turn Sarah right off.

 Yates has an exclusive scoop for Sarah’s magazine.

 Sue: So is Sarah Jane a journalist again?
 Has she left the Doctor?
 Why does she trust Yates again?
 And in which magazine did she publish her story about the giant penis in a cape?